raoul2000/yii2-workflow/guide/docs/overview.md

 ### The Event Model

 The *SimpleWorkflowBehavior* is built around Yii2 events.
-Most of the time when something intresting happens in a workflow, an event is fired, and that's your job to decide what to do : catch it and use it or let it go, let it free, [let it be](https://youtu.be/ajCYQL8ouqw).
+Most of the time when something interesting happens in a workflow, an event is fired, and that's your job to decide what to do : catch it and use it or let it go, let it free, [let it be](https://youtu.be/ajCYQL8ouqw).

 There are workflow events for almost everything :